 • Top-notch research facilities: Our Kidney Institute includes 30 research faculty, 23,000 square feet of state-of-the-art laboratory space, and more than $5 million per year in NIH research funding.

-• Outstanding patient care: With more than 35 KU faculty physician scientists and some 100 research associates, our nephrology program ranks No. 33 in U.S. News & World Report's Best Hospitals 2014-15.
-This is the sixth straight year that we have been recognized among the nation's top 50 nephrology programs.
+• Outstanding patient care: With more than 35 KU faculty physician scientists and some 100 research associates, our nephrology program ranks No. 38 in U.S. News & World Report's Best Hospitals 2015-16.
+This is the seventh straight year that we have been recognized among the nation's top 50 nephrology programs.

 • Strong kidney, liver, pancreas transplantation programs: 1,700 kidneys transplanted since 1969 (105 kidneys in 2011), and one of the lowest waiting list times in the nation (19 months).